Inverse of a 2×2 Matrix

 Since the multiplication both ways generates the Identity matrix, then we are guaranteed that the inverse matrix obtained using the formula is the correct answer!

-Example 2: Find or solve the inverse of matrix , if it exists.
+Example 2: Find the inverse of the 2×2 matrix below , if it exists.

 First, find the determinant of matrix B.